 When difficulties occurred (and they often did), the accepted cry was “Ladies, keep your seats; Profs, get out and walk; and Cadets, get out and push!”

 By 1913, Bryan was really reaping the rewards of modernization, especially in terms of entertainment.
 According to local historian Henry Mayo, there were at least four movie theaters on the same block, and the names and owners of these theaters would often change.

-The name Princess seems to have only lasted a month or two, before being renamed The Palace, until Christmas Day in 1913.
+The name Princess seems to have lasted only a month or two before the theater was renamed The Palace – until Christmas Day in 1913.
 (This was not the location of The Palace of later years.)
 When a new theater manager, Eli Marks, came from Waco in early December 1913, he held a contest to rename the theater again.
 The winner of the $10 cash (gold) prize was Mrs. C. L. Eden, for her suggestion, The Crystal.

 1912: People’s Undertaking Company established to serve the African American community in Bryan and Brazos County.

 What’s in a name: There were no fewer than four movie theaters in Downtown Bryan by 1913, and these theaters changed names and owners often.
 This image from the 1912 Sanborn fire insurance map shows three of these theaters marked: The Colonial (today’s Palace), the cheap theater in the Masonic Lodge building and the cheap theater on the left, which was The Dixie.
 In 1913, the Exchange Hotel also started showing moving pictures on its first floor.